manfredsteyer/2023_01_11/index.md

 }
 ```

 This factory creates a provider for the ``LogAppender`` class.
 However, we don't need the class but rather an instance of it.
-Also, we need the Injector to resolve this instance's dependencies.
-Both happens, when retrieving a ``LogAppender`` via inject.
+Also, we need the ``Injector`` to resolve this instance's dependencies.
+Both happen when retrieving a ``LogAppender`` via inject.

-Exactly this is done by the ``ENVIRONMENT_INITIALIZER`` which is multi provider bound to the token ``ENVIRONMENT_INITIALIZER`` and pointing to a function.
+Precisely this is done by the `ENVIRONMENT_INITIALIZER`, which is multi provider bound to the token ``ENVIRONMENT_INITIALIZER`` and pointing to a function.
 It gets the ``LogAppender`` injected but also the ``LoggerService``.
-Then, the appender is registered with the logger.
+Then, the ``LogAppender`` is registered with the logger.

-This allows to extend the existing ``LoggerService`` that can even come from a parent scope.
+This allows for extending the existing ``LoggerService`` that can even come from a parent scope.
 For instance, the following example assumes the ``LoggerService`` in the root scope while the additional log category is setup in the scope of a lazy route:

 ```typescript
 export const FLIGHT_BOOKING_ROUTES: Routes = [